 Parents and other visitors are permitted to eat with the students when that has been communicated in advance with the teacher in charge of that particular class.
-Deli lunch will be available for purchase on Tuesdays, Chick-fil-A will be available for purchase on Thursdays, and pizza lunch will be available for purchase on Fridays.
+Deli lunch will be available for purchase on Mondays and pizza lunch will be available for purchase on Fridays.
 Lunches must be brought on the other days of the week.
 Students will not have access to a microwave or refrigerator, so lunches should be packed with that in mind.